-This is a wrongful death case filed against defendant doctors in Charles County for failing to diagnose and treat ovarian cancer.
+This is a wrongful death case filed against defendant doctors in Charles County involving an allegation of failing to diagnose ovarian cancer.
 It was filed in Health Claims Arbitration on May 4th, 2017 and it is the 209th medical malpractice case filed in 2017 in Maryland.Summary of Plaintiff's Allegations

 A woman underwent surgery for an abdominal pelvic mass, including an exploratory laparotomy, total abdominal hysterectomy, bilateral salpingo-oophorectomy, left ureterolysis, bilateral pelvic lymphadenectomy, and periaortic nod evaluation.
 After the surgery, the woman was found to be suffering from stage 2B Clear Cell Carcinoma ovarian cancer.
 In order to address malignancies and metastatic disease, the woman was referred for chemotherapy and other medical treatment.

 In the months following her postoperative visit, the woman had a total of three CT scans at Tower Radiology.
 The first scan showed no sign of metastatic disease.
 After reviewing the second scan, the defendant doctor determined that, again, there was no sign of metastatic disease, and that the film appeared similar to the first scan.
 The woman, complaining of abdominal pain, came back for a third scan.
 The defendant doctor found the third scan unchanged from the second.